Ramp Sustainability Trial - Replanting Root Plates

 The plants were then trimmed to the desired propagule size (1/4 or 1/2 inch of bulb attached).
 The resulting root plates were planted 2" below the soil level using a calibrated dibble.
 The plots were covered by raking forest duff to cover the transplants.

-In the spring of 2024 after the ramps have emerged and developed we will count the number of plants that have emerged in each of the plots and each of the sections of each plot.
-We will record for each plant the number of leaves.
+In the spring of 2024 after the ramps emerged, we counted the number of plants that have in each of the plots and each of the sections of each plot.
+We also recorded for each plant the number of leaves and whether any plant flowered or produced seeds.

 Research results and discussion: